agagula3git/php-mysql-register/README.md

-# PHP - Complete registration system with the page accessible only to logged-in users
+# PHP - Complete user registration system using PHP and MySQL database
 A complete user registration system using PHP and MySQL database.

 ## General Info